 They first stress that they have local agents with award-winning expertise.
 That’s a stand-out feature.
 They also mention that the agents can get you exclusive deals and put together personalized vacations.

-Finally, they use Google Ads extensions wisely to add links to high-intent pages like specials, deals, “why us,” and inspiration.
+Finally, they use Google Ads Lead Form Extensions wisely to add links to high-intent pages like specials, deals, “why us,” and inspiration.
 These might all appeal to users at different stages of the sales funnel, increasing their clicks overall.